About Chorus Tonkinese Cats

 At the end of 2013 we decided to rethink how we used the rooms in our house to support having our cats indoors with access to a large outside run.
 More recently, inspired by a visit to the new home of two of our kittens, we have made even more room available outside with many more options for the cats to enjoy as much space as possible.
 They love it!

 Tonkinese are well suited to these accommodations – it’s in their nature to be with humans a great deal of the time, and so long as there’s room for everyone, this works well.
 A house with cats will never be pristine – but a house without cats is a far worse prospect!
-If building runs is not for you, there are many ways to modify a garden to be escape-proof – read about one very effective and inexpensive method here.
+If building runs is not for you, there are many ways to modify a garden to be escape-proof – please do ask us for advice on his as we have plenty of experience to share.